 Fun fact: I used to hate overnight oats.
 I thought they were weird and soggy and kinda gross.
 Maybe I just wasn’t making them right because now I love ’em!
 Or I’m just a year older and so much wiser?
 Yeah, that’s probably it.
+Today I am sharing with you my favorite way to make your basic overnight oats.
+It’s a healthy way to meal prep your breakfast and it takes only 5 minutes!
+Promise!

 Anyway, to make this recipe you add in your oats first and then your liquid ingredients.
 As the oats sit overnight, they soak up the liquid and it becomes this nice little mushy bowl of deliciousness.
 It tastes better than that sounded.
 Promise.
-Similar to these breakfast egg muffins, and breakfast sheet pan recipe, overnight oats are so easy to meal prep ahead of time and you can make so many different versions.
+Similar to these breakfast egg muffins, breakfast sheet pan and breakfast casserole recipes, overnight oats are so easy to meal prep ahead of time and you can make so many different versions.
 Whatever combination your little heart desires.
 Since I add protein powder to my oats, it is also an easy way for me to get in a little extra protein.

 The make up of your overnight oats is really based on preference.
 If you prefer thicker oatmeal, then add less liquid.
 I typically use 3/4 cup to 1/2 a cup of oats but you can play with the amount a little to get the consistency you want.
 If protein powder isn’t your jam, then you can add greek yogurt instead and reduce the amount of almond milk.
 In place of almond milk I have also used coconut milk, cashew milk and even chocolate milk.
 All equally delicious!
 Once you take your oats from the fridge, then the fun part begins.
 You can top it with fruit, chocolate chips, coconut flakes, granola, bee pollen, hemp seeds, nuts or all of the above if you’re feeling ambitious.
 The ski is the limit!
 The recipe in this post will be for the basic version in the photo but I listed a few ideas below for when you want to change things up.